Guys and Dolls: Act I

 A pantomime of never-ceasing activities depicts the hustle and bustle of New York City ("Runyonland").
 Three small-time gamblers, Nicely-Nicely Johnson, Benny Southstreet, and Rusty Charlie, argue over which horse will win a big race ("Fugue for Tinhorns").
-The band members of the Save-a-Soul Mission, led by the pious and beautiful Sergeant Sarah Brown, call for sinners to "Follow the Fold" and repent.
-Nicely and Benny's employer, Nathan Detroit, runs an illegal floating crap game.
+The band members of the Save-a-Soul Mission, led by the pious and beautiful Sergeant Sarah Brown, call for sinners to "Follow the Fold" and repent ("Follow the Fold").
+Nicely and Benny's employer, Nathan Detroit, runs an illegal floating craps game.
 Due to local policeman Lt.
 Brannigan's strong-armed presence, he has found only one likely spot to hold the game: the "Biltmore garage".
-Its owner, Joey Biltmore, requires a $1,000 security deposit, and Nathan is broke ("The Oldest Established").
-Nathan hopes to win a $1,000 bet against Sky Masterson, a gambler willing to bet on virtually anything.
+Its owner, Joey Biltmore requires a $1,000 security deposit, and Nathan is broke ("The Oldest Established").
+Nathan hopes to win a $1,000 bet against Sky Masterson, a notoriously lucky gambler willing to bet on virtually anything.
 Nathan proposes a bet he believes he cannot lose: Sky must take a woman of Nathan's choice to dinner in Havana, Cuba.
 Sky agrees, and Nathan chooses Sarah Brown.

 At the mission, Sky attempts to make a deal with Sarah; offering her "one dozen genuine sinners" in exchange for the date in Havana.
 Sarah refuses, and they argue over whom they will fall in love with ("I'll Know").
 Sky kisses Sarah, and she slaps him.
 Nathan goes to watch his fiancée of 14 years, Adelaide, perform her nightclub act ("A Bushel and a Peck").
 After her show, she asks him to marry her once again, telling him that she has been sending her mother letters for twelve years claiming that they have been married with five children.
-She finds out that Nathan is still running the crap game.
+She finds out that Nathan is still running the craps game.
 After kicking him out, she reads a medical book telling her that her long-running cold may be due to Nathan's refusal to marry her ("Adelaide's Lament").